EXCERPTS

 -A moment with Mel Brooks I’ll never forget-

 Then one day, I met the man who created it.
-Mr. Mel Brooks.
+Mel Brooks.

-I was shooting behind-the-scenes on the 2005 remake of his movie, The Producers.
-The interview took place in a quiet midtown office, steps from the real Broadway.
+I was shooting behind-the-scenes on the 2005 remake of The Producers.
+His interview took place in a quiet midtown office, steps from the real Broadway.
 We weren’t sure what mood we’d find him in, since his wife, actress Anne Bancroft, had recently passed away.

 No assistants.
 No security.
 No entourage.